kaakaww/workshop-github-actions/README.md

 Add a secret named `HAWK_API_KEY`, and add your StackHawk API key as the value.

+### Create your First Application in StackHawk

-Complete the steps of the Create an App flow with an application name of: `vuln_node_express`, an environment of: `Development`, and a host url of: `http://localhost:3000/`.
+After creating your StackHawk API key, the StackHawk web app will prompt you to create your fist app.
+Enter the details about your new application using the name, `vuln_node_express`, an environment of: `Development`, and a host url of: `http://localhost:3000`.

+For the Application Type, select **Dynamic Web Application**.
+And for the API Type, select **Other**.

 ### Commit the `stackhawk.yml` Configuration File